Daily monitoring (start here!)

 This creates your first performance snapshot.
 Tomorrow, run it again to see your first trend data!

 Questions?
-Check .workflows/README.md
+Check .workflows/README.md for detailed explanations.

 Want to see everything?
 Run npm run workflow:help